Skip to content

 Owncloud

-During project design, it can be practical to have a tool for exchanging documents or even collaboratively editing documents (with OnlyOffice).
+When designing a project, it can be practical to have a tool to exchange documents or even collaboratively edit a document (with OnlyOffice).

 On owncloud.isima.fr, create a new folder and share it with the group you just created.